kingluddite/web-dev-notes/cms/wordpress/bootstrap-wordpress-part-2.md

 Now you can go to home page and edit that section

-* use bootstrap plugin to style and add button
+* Use Bootstrap plugin to style and add button
-* hard link it if you want
+* Hard link it if you want
   + _not best practice because it is hardcoded and if it changes later, you'll have to update this code_

 # Widgets